dumbeau/AutoHotPie/README.md

 # Develop with this Codebase

+[AutoHotKey v1.1](https://www.autohotkey.com/) needs to be installed to compile AHK code.

+### Setting up the electron app
 1. Download this source code.
-2. Run `npm install` in the project directory
+2. Run `npm install` in the project directory.
 3. Use the included vscode configurations to run the electron app or the AutoHotKey Pie Menus script respectively.
 Otherwise, use `npm run start`.

-[AutoHotKey v1.1](https://www.autohotkey.com/) needs to be installed to compile AHK code.
+### Modifying the HTML/CSS

-The HTML/CSS is supplied by bootstrap studio (I know I'm a piece of garbage).
+The HTML/CSS is supplied by [Bootstrap Studio](https://bootstrapstudio.io/) (I know I'm a piece of garbage).
+1. Open "AutoHotPie Settings.bsdesign"
-When you open "AutoHotPie Settings.bsdesign", go the `Settings > Export`, and set the export destination to the src directory of this codebase.
+2. Go the `Settings > Export`, and set the export destination to the src directory of this codebase.
+3. Run the electron app, `npm run build` will run a script to update the index.html that comes out of bs studio.

 # Questions?